department-for-transport/coffee-and-coding/README.md

 # Coffee & Coding
 ### _24/08/2018_

-A _public_ repo to hold resources and notes from Coffee & Coding sessions.
+A _public_ repository to hold resources and notes from Coffee & Coding sessions.

 Get in touch at: coffee.coding@dft.gov.uk